Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

 H4 Heading

-👉 Good Practice:

-Use only one H1 (project title).
+👉 Good Practice: Keep only one H1 per page.
+Use ## and ### for subsections.

-Keep hierarchy logical (H2 → H3 → H4).

-Don’t skip heading levels.

 ---

 📄 Paragraphs & Line Breaks

-Paragraphs = blank line separation.
+Paragraphs are separated by blank lines.
-Line breaks = two spaces at end of line.
+To force a line break → end a line with two spaces.

 This is first paragraph.